The AL developer preview is still evolving with frequent updates. Follow us on the Dynamics NAV Team Blog for the announcements.

 Control Add-In Object

-The control add-in object allows you to add custom functionality to Dynamics 365 for Finance and Operations, Business edition.
-A control add-in is a custom control, or visual element, for displaying and modifying data on Dynamics 365 pages.
-Control add-ins can exchange data with the Dynamics 365 server on various data types and can respond to user interaction to raise events that execute additional AL code.
+The control add-in object allows you to add custom functionality to Dynamics 365 for Finance and Operations, Business edition and Dynamics NAV.
+A control add-in is a custom control, or visual element, for displaying and modifying data on pages.
+Control add-ins can exchange data with the Dynamics 365 and Dynamics NAV server on various data types and can respond to user interaction to raise events that execute additional AL code.

 Control add-in properties